 To get the most benefits from physical therapy, you’ll most likely need to do a combination of passive and active treatments for SI joint pain.
 Your physical therapist will create a physical therapy program to help address your symptoms.

-As part of an overall exercise plan for SI joint dysfunction, incorporate the 3 main types of exercise—aerobic, strengthening, and flexibility exercises—into your workout routine.
+As part of an overall exercise plan for SI joint dysfunction, incorporate the 3 main types of exercise:

 There are numerous gentle exercises and stretches you can do to help decrease pain caused by SI joint dysfunction.

 Check out these exercise videos for examples of SI joint stretches you can do:

 For help with how to do these stretches and other exercises for SI joint pain, work with a personal trainer or physical therapist.